Roy de Silva

-Chathurartha Devadithya Gardiyawasam Lindamulage Roy Aloysius Felix de Silva, popularly known as Roy de Silva (රෝයි ද සිල්වා; 30 August 1937 – 30 June 2018), was a Sri Lankan actor and film director in Sri Lankan cinema and former acting president of the Olympic Council of Asia.
-He entered the film industry as an actor in 1964 with Sujage Rahasa directed by Palaniyaandi Neelakantan.
-He then moved towards cinema direction, becoming one of the most successful film makers in the Sri Lankan film industry.
+Chathurartha Devadithya Gardiyawasam Lindamulage Roy Aloysius Felix de Silva, popularly known as Roy de Silva (රෝයි ද සිල්වා; 30 August 1937 – 30 June 2018), was a Sri Lankan actor and film director in Sri Lankan cinema.
+He entered the film industry as an actor in 1964 with Sujage Rahasa, directed by Palaniyaandi Neelakantan.
+He later moved towards cinema directing, becoming one of the most successful film makers in the Sri Lankan film industry.
 His blockbuster movies such as Re Daniel Dawal Migel series, Cheriyo series, Clean Out, and Sir Last Chance were economically successful and made hallmarks in the industry.

 Personal life

 Born on 30 August 1937, as Chathurartha Devadithya Gardiyawasam Lindamulage Roy Aloysius Felix de Silva, he quickly changed his name to Roy de Silva in the beginning of his cinema career.
 He was born in Yatawatta, Matale as the fourth of seven siblings.

 He first attended Yatawatta Sinhala School, and then moved to St. Sebastian's College, Moratuwa and completed advanced level from St. Joseph's College, Colombo.
 Just after completing school, he started to act in many stage dramas such as Narbona Hee Ranaweera Sebala and Surath Liliya.

 He was married to fellow Sri Lankan actress Sumana Amarasinghe and they have two children.
 Roy died on 30 June 2018 at the age of 80.
 Sumana Amarasinghe died on 5 June 2022 at the age of 74 while receiving treatment at the Sri Jayewardenepura Hospital due to a sudden illness.